IngvarVG76/GooseTrack-with-backend-3.0/README.md

   <img src="./src/images/Description/Desk/Desk_FirstDescription-min.png" alt="Discover Our Calendar Month View">
 </p>
 <p align="center">
-  Discover GooseTracks' Calendar view, your key to gaining a comprehensive perspective of your schedule.
+  Discover GooseTrack' Calendar view, your key to gaining a comprehensive perspective of your schedule.
 It gracefully showcases your tasks, events, and appointments, ensuring you remain seamlessly aligned with your daily, weekly, or monthly obligations.
 </p>

 <h2 align="center">Calendar Day View</h2>